Periodic orbit analysis for the deterministic path-preference traffic flow cellular automaton: Analysis of the simplest case:

-We first consider the behavior of this system by focusing on the number of particles $M$.
-In the case where $M$ are sufficiently small, all particles are finally trapped by the $e$-part once they arrived there for most of initial values due to the time evolution rule and such behavior can be kept for $M \le N_e/2$.
-If $M > N_e/2$, the $e$-part cannot hold all particles and overflowed ones are emitted to the $i$-part.
-In other words, the traffic on the $e$-part is always optimized for maximizing efficiency of the traffics.
-In particular, if $N_e$ is even, particles in the $e$-part generate a closed flow which prohibits other particles to join and those in the $i$-part never come back to the $e$-part and finally cause the unsolvable traffic jam at the end of the $i$-part.
-If $N_e$ is odd, there is at least one area which satisfies $u^t_j = 0$ and $u^t_{j+1} = 0$ in the $e$-part for any limit cycles.
-At space-time pattern, this area looks like a notch, which permits the particles at the $i$-part to move back to the $e$-part and helps the dynamics be richer.
-Hereafter, we mainly consider the case where $N_e$ is odd.
-We stress that limit cycles are not uniquely determined only by given $M$ but depend on the configuration of particles at the initial state.
-Most of initial states run the orbit which belong to a general class discussed here but some of them to other more complicated classes discussed later.
+We first consider the behavior of this system by focusing on the number of balls $M$.
+In the case that $M$ are sufficiently small, all balls are finally trapped by the main region once they arrived there for most of initial values (See Fig. \ref{examplegeneral}).
+Such behavior can be kept while $M \le N_m/2$.
+If $M > N_m/2$, the main region cannot hold all balls and overflowed ones are emitted to the skipped region.
+In other words, the traffic on the main region is always optimized for maximizing its flow efficiency.
+In particular, if $N_m$ is even, balls in the main region generate a closed flow which prohibits other balls to join and those in the skipped region never come back to the main region and finally cause the unsolvable traffic jam at the end of the skipped region.
+If $N_m$ is odd, there is at least one area which satisfies $u^t_j = 0$ and $u^t_{j+1} = 0$ in the main region for any limit cycles.
+At space-time pattern, this area looks like a notch, which permits the balls at the skipped region to move back to the main region and helps the dynamics be richer.
+In this paper, we mainly consider the case $N_m$ is odd.

+The limit cycles starting from most of the initial states have certain behaviors determined by the number of balls $M$.
+However, some limit cycles starting from some special initial states show behaviors out from them.
+For example, in the time space pattern in Fig. \ref{examplespecial}, one ball is not trapped by the main region and goes around the skipped region even if the system satisfies $M \le N_m/2$.
+Such orbits occur because the configurations are well balanced and are easily attracted by other orbits with a little perturbation such as shifting one of balls to the neighbor empty site.
+We call these unstable orbits ``special periodic orbits" and we call the orbits which are started from most of initial states and robust for little perturbation as ``general periodic orbits".